 The browband emerged at the end of World War I. The thin band was worn around the forehead and earned the nicknamed the “headache band”.

 Browbands were made from a variety of materials, including ribbon, cotton, knitted wool or even a string of pearls.
 Bands could be plain and simple, or more elaborate with decoration or embroidery.

-A bandeau was a much wider strip of fabric worn around the forehead.
+A bandeau was a much wider strip of fabric than the headband, worn around the forehead.
 It was worn so most of the forehead was covered, and the top of the hair was showing (a bit like a cloche with the top cut off).